reginaldford/sms/readme.md

 - [ ] Arbitrary precision library written in sms.
 - [ ] Unicode support.
 - [ ] Graphics support.

-# HOW TO DOWNLOAD & RUN / Install
-- At the [ Releases page ](https://github.com/reginaldford/sms/releases)  , under 'Assets', you can find binary executable files for Linux, OpenBSD, FreeBSD, and Windows.
-You may rename the file to 'sms' and copy to anywhere you need.
-On most Linux/Unix systems, copying to somwhere like /usr/bin directory is a fine way to install the program.
-The program is small and portable, so you can have copies where necessary.

 # HOW TO COMPILE